Kate Alexa: Infatuation (2009–present)

 As of early 2008, Alexa was working on her second studio album titled Infatuation, supposedly set for release in late 2008 but after numerous delays it was confirmed that the record would be released on 17 August 2012.
 Her official website stated that she had come up with a new sound which she had described as "pop with an edge."

 Two singles and videos were released prior to the album in 2011, the title track and "X-Rated".
 Neither singles nor the album charted in Australia.

 In January 2010, Alexa was part of the line-up of the "Wet and Wild" festival in Gold Coast, Queensland.

 The video of Infatuations third single, "I'm Falling", was released on 16 July 2012.
 The album's fourth single, 'I Deny' was released in December 2012.
 Again, none of the subsequent singles charted in Australia.

 Personal life

-Kate can play the piano and is teaching herself the guitar.
+Alexa can play the piano and is teaching herself the guitar.
 She has said that Photography was a hobby of hers while she was in school.
 She listens to artists such as Alanis Morissette, Oasis, Skyhooks, and Madonna.
 She has also said that she is interested in fashion, designing shoes such as ballet flats.

 In 2019, her father Michael Gudinski revealed in an interview that Alexa is the mother of two children, aged three and one at the time.